 Sales growth… profit margins… return on investment…

-With the 5-stock method, it’s all irrelevant.
+With the 5-Stock Method, it’s all irrelevant.

 It simply DOES NOT MATTER whether stocks go up or down.

-So if you’re looking for guidance on how to find that once in a lifetime, lottery-type winning stock, I want to be very upfront with you.
+So if you’re looking for guidance on how to find that once-in-a-lifetime, lottery-type winning stock, I want to be very upfront with you.

 This is NOT that.

-Bryan’s 5-stock method doesn’t involve finding a stock you love… and holding it for decades riding all the ups and downs along the way.
+Bryan’s 5-Stock Method doesn’t involve finding a stock you love… and holding it for decades, riding all the ups and downs along the way.

 It’s not the old “buy and hold” strategy that Wall Street pushes.

-It’s the opposite really.
+It’s the opposite, really.

-The 5-Stock Method is about using stock “flips” to collect quick wins every day the market is open.
+The 5-Stock Method is about using stock “flips” for the chance to collect quick wins every day the market is open.

-No matter whetherin an up market… or in a disastrous crash.
+No matter whether we’re in an up market… or a disastrous crash.

-In either case, the 5-Stock Method has proven you can take 15 minutes or so to make just one or two simple trades each day…
+In either case, the 5-Stock Method has proven that you can take 15 minutes or so to make just one or two simple trades each day…

-And lock in several years worth of gains in the process.
+And lock in several years’ worth of gains in the process.

-But even though this “flip” system is dead simple, the effect is more powerful than anything I’ve seen.
+But even though this “flip” system is dead simple, it’s more powerful than anything I’ve seen.

 It has the power to help YOU change your financial situation NOW.